-- fails to provide adequate breath for testing without a valid medical explanation after he or she has received notice of the requirement for alcohol testing; - fails to provide adequate urine for controlled substances testing without a valid medical explanation after he or she has received notice of the requirement for urine testing; - (c) engages in conduct that clearly obstructs the testing process; or - G. Violations of drug prohibitions can subject an employee to disciplinary action up to and including dismissal.
+- fails to provide adequate breath for testing without a valid medical explanation after he or she has received notice of the requirement for alcohol testing; - (b) fails to provide adequate urine for controlled substances testing without a valid medical explanation after he or she has received notice of the requirement for urine testing; - (c) engages in conduct that clearly obstructs the testing process; or - G. Violations of drug prohibitions can subject an employee to disciplinary action up to and including dismissal.
 Dismissal for a first offense will be considered an appropriate penalty absent mitigating circumstances.
-Employees whose positive result was related to the random drug testing program described in Section VII subsection C below may be given the opportunity for a "last chance agreement" subject to the procedures outlined in Section X paragraph D of this program.
-Any such "last chance agreement" shall be developed by and is subject to modification at management's sole discretion.